Quarter Pounder: Product name

-In English-speaking countries the product retains the Quarter Pounder name despite metrication; in French-speaking Canada, it is known as Quart de livre.
-The term Quarteirão com Queijo is used in metric Brazil, Cuarto de Libra con Queso in Spain and in Hispanic America, Quarter Pounder Cheese is used in Finland, and QP Cheese in Sweden.
+In English-speaking countries the product retains the Quarter Pounder name despite metrication; in Quebec, it is known as Quart de livre.
+The term Quarterão com Queijo is used in metric Brazil, Cuarto de Libra con Queso in Spain and in Hispanic America, Quarter Pounder Cheese is used in Finland, and QP Cheese in Sweden.
 Some European countries, like Norway and the Netherlands simply refer to it as the Quarter Pounder.
 In Hong Kong, the Quarter Pounder is known as a "full three taels" (足三両) in Chinese because three taels is exactly equal in weight to a quarter pound, while the English name Quarter Pounder is retained.
 In Taiwan it is known as the "four-ounce beefburger" (四盎司牛肉堡).
 The Quarter Pounder is unavailable in mainland China.
 In Japan, the name was a katakana representation of "Quarter Pounder" (クォーターパウンダー Kwōtā Paundā).

-In several countries that do not customarily use United States customary units as a unit of weight, the Quarter Pounder is sold under different names.
-In France, Belgium and Cyprus it is called the Royal Cheese and includes cheese.
-In German-speaking Europe it is known as a Hamburger Royal; in Germany it includes lettuce and tomato and is branded Hamburger Royal TS (TS standing for „Tomate und Salat“, tomato and lettuce).
+In several countries that do not customarily use the pound as a unit of weight, the Quarter Pounder is sold under different names.
+In France, Belgium, Croatia and Cyprus it is called the Royal Cheese and includes cheese.
+In German-speaking Europe it is known as a Hamburger Royal; in Germany it includes lettuce and tomato and is branded Hamburger Royal TS (TS standing for Tomate und Salat, tomato and lettuce).
 In Russia and Ukraine, it was known as Royal Cheeseburger, and since 2016 in Russia it is called Grand Cheeseburger.
-In Poland it is called McRoyal.
+In Hungary and Poland it is called McRoyal.

-In some Middle-Eastern countries such as Saudi Arabia and United Arab Emirates, McDonald's offers both a Quarter Pounder and a McRoyale burger, the McRoyale having slightly different ingredients.
+In some Middle Eastern countries such as Saudi Arabia and United Arab Emirates, McDonald's offers both a Quarter Pounder and a McRoyale burger, the McRoyale having slightly different ingredients.

 Other fractional-pound hamburgers

-"Quarter Pounder" is a trademark in the United States, but restaurants in other countries have been able to use similar names for their own products, such as the British Wimpy chain's "Quarterpounder". rendered as one whole word.